prob140/textbook/_chapters/Chapter_08/04_Review_Problems_Set_2.md

 **11.**
 If you bet a dollar on a "split" at roulette, you have a 2/38 chance of winning.
 If you win the bet, your net gain is $\\$17$.
 If you lose the bet, you lose your dollar.

-Suppose you make 100 bets.
+Suppose you make 100 one-dollar bets on a split.
+Assume that all the bets are independent of each other.
 Find the chance that you come out ahead, that is, the chance that you end up with more money than you had at the start.

 **12.**
 Let $X_1, X_2, \ldots, X_n$ be i.i.d.
 Poisson $(\lambda)$ random variables.